mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 ```

-Whether you write `Nth` before `Next` or the other way around, both forms are equally valid.
-This flexibility in naming ensures a seamless and intuitive writing experience.
+Whether you write `Nth` before `Next` or the other way around, both forms are equally valid, ensureing a seamless and intuitive writing experience.

 ## Enhanced Clarity with Named Parameters